rokuality/rokuality-python/README.md

 ### Getting started: XBox
 See the [Getting Started: XBox](https://github.com/rokuality/rokuality-server) section for details about preparing your XBox device for test.

+### Getting started: HDMI Connected Devices (Playstation, Cable SetTopBox, AndroidTV, AppleTV, and More)
+See the [Getting Started: HDMI Connected Devices (Playstation, Cable SetTopBox, AndroidTV, AppleTV, and More](https://github.com/rokuality/rokuality-server) section for details about preparing your Cable Settop Box, Playstation, AndroidTV, or AppleTV device for test.

 ### The Basics:
 The Rokuality bindings operate via Image Based Object Recognition and OCR techniques to identify 'elements' on the device screen and return them to your test scripts as Objects for verification and interaction.
 The project is modeled after the Selenium/Appium structure so if you've used those toolsets for browsers/mobile devices previously - this framework will look and feel very comfortable to you.
-See the [Roku example tests](https://github.com/rokuality/rokuality-python/blob/master/tests/test_roku.py)  or the [XBox example tests](https://github.com/rokuality/rokuality-python/blob/master/tests/test_xbox.py) for a full list of samples.
+See the [Roku example tests](https://github.com/rokuality/rokuality-python/blob/master/tests/test_roku.py) or [XBox example tests](https://github.com/rokuality/rokuality-python/blob/master/tests/test_xbox.py) or [HDMI example tests](https://github.com/rokuality/rokuality-python/blob/master/tests/test_playstation.py) for a full list of samples.

 #### Declare a driver to connect to the server:
 ```python